ECG Tests for Heart Disease and Arrhythmias Diagnosis | Gleneagles Hospital Kuala Lumpur

 Gleneagles Kuala Lumpur

-An ECG or Electrocardiogram is a non-invasive, painless test used to measure the electrical activity of your heart.
+An ECG (also known as an Electrocardiogram test or EKG test) is a quick, non-invasive, painless test used to measure the electrical activity, including its rate and rhythm, of your heart.
 By placing small electrodes on the chest, we look at the electrical activity of your heart.
-From ECG, we can detect hypertension, heart disease, congenital heart defects, hypertrophic obstructive cardiomyopathy (HOCM).
+From an ECG test, we can detect hypertension, heart disease, congenital heart defects, and hypertrophic obstructive cardiomyopathy (HOCM).
 An ECG is typically quick and easy, taking just about 5-10 minutes to complete.
 It’s an essential, basic test that provides important insights into your heart health, even if you have no symptoms.

 Types of ECG Tests

-• Resting ECG: This is the most common type of ECG, done while you're lying down and relaxed.
+This is the most common type of ECG, done while you're lying down and relaxed, while we attach sticky patches (called electrodes) on your arms, legs, and chest.
+These are attached to the ECG machine.
 It helps us assess the electrical activity of your heart at rest.
+The resting ECG test helps detect issues like arrhythmias and heart rate abnormalities.

-• Portable ECG: For longer-term monitoring, we may use a Holter monitor or event monitor.
+For longer-term monitoring, we may use a portable ECG device such as a Holter monitor or event monitor.
+We will attach adhesive patches, known as electrodes, to your chest and secure them with tape.
+These electrodes are connected to a small portable ECG recorder, which you wear on a belt around your waist.
 These portable devices continuously record your heart's electrical activity for 24 to 48 hours, helping us detect irregularities that may not be apparent in a brief test.
+This long-term monitoring is essential for detecting intermittent heart issues..

 Why is an ECG Done?